 - Financial opportunity: MA offers greater potential financial opportunity, including the ability to better fund incentives that change provider behavior, the ability to control more of the premium dollar, performance bonuses for highly rated plans, and Part D coverage.
-Based on our analysis, the MA opportunity can be as high as 6x—and sometimes higher—than that of an MSSP (but is dependent on a variety of factors such as regional benchmarks, risk adjustment, medical expenses, market penetration rates, etc.)
+Based on our analysis, the MA opportunity can be significantly higher than that of an MSSP (but is dependent on a variety of factors such as regional benchmarks, risk adjustment, medical expenses, market penetration rates, etc.)

 - Benchmarks: Through an established cost benchmarking methodology, MA plans bid for government payments and may earn rebates to offer improved benefits that can attract more members.